Sculptor34/Linux-troubleshooting-portfolio/Setups-Unix-and-SPARC-Env/README.md

-# Configure HDD based on Unix system
+# Setups Environment based on Unix system

 # Overview
 - This project demonstrates how to setup environment.